hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 ![Screenshot: enforcement configuration for a specific task within a workspace](./images/run-tasks-add-to-workspace.png)

-Once you have added all of the task hooks desired for a workspace, you can configure or remove them from this view.
 Your run tasks are now configured.
+You can return to this page to configure or remove tasks in your workspace.

 ![Screenshot: final configuration of tasks within a workspace](./images/run-tasks-final-workspace-configuration.png)